vre-charite/core/README.md

 # Core

-This is the git repository for Indoc VRE project and the services used during its prototyping.
+This is the git repository for Pilot project and the services used during its prototyping.

 ## Getting started

-### VRE portal
+### Front End

-The folder `/portal` contains the Indoc VRE project.
+The folder `/portal` contains the front end project.
 Go inside this folder for details on how to install and run the VRE portal.

 ### HDFS